Join My Mailing List

 Course materials are delivered weekly in our interactive online classroom.
-The group learning version of the course features five bi-weekly phone calls.
+The group learning version of the course features three webinars.

 The Art of Planning will help you get where you want to go quickly, easily and with confidence.
 I hope you'll join us!

 "The things that get in the way of making our hopes and dreams into plans and our plans into reality are often internal - fear of failure, rejection or humiliation, feelings of anxiety or dread, shame, doubt, confusion.
 We avoid these feelings without checking whether our fears are likely to occur, or considering how we might handle such circumstances.
 In truth, most of the time, the internal process is vastly more challenging than the external obstacles."

 Email me to be added to the waiting list for a future The Art of Planning course.